-The first level of benefit determination review is done by the Claims Administrator.
+The internal level of benefit determination review is done by the Claims Administrator.
 The Claims Administrator will research the information initially received and determine if the initial determination was appropriate based on the terms and conditions of the Plan and other relevant information.
-Notice of the decision on the first level of review will be sent to the Covered Person within fifteen (15) days following the date the Claims Administrator receives the request for reconsideration.
+Notice of the decision on the internal level of review will be sent to the Covered Person within thirty (30) days following the date the Claims Administrator receives the appeal request for reconsideration.